hazelcast/hazelcast-reference-manual/src/Diagnostics.md

 ##### BuildInfo

-It shows the detailed Hazelcast build information including the Hazelcast release number, `Git` revision number, and whether you have Hazelcast Enterprise or not.
+It shows the detailed Hazelcast build information including the Hazelcast release number, `Git` revision number, and whether you have Hazelcast IMDG Enterprise or not.

 ##### SystemProperties